bitburner-official/bitburner-src/src/Tutorial/ui/doc/help/getting_started.md

 Right now, we want a hacking level of 10.
 You need approximately 174 hacking experience to reach level 10.
-You can check how much hacking experience you have by clicking the `Stats` tab on the left-hand navigation menu, or by using |Keyboard shortcut| Alt + c.
+You can check how much hacking experience you have by clicking the `Stats` tab on the left-hand navigation menu, or by using Alt + c.
 Since studying at Rothman University earns you 1 experience per second, this will take 174 seconds, or approximately 3 minutes.
 Feel free to do something in the meantime!